-Leave of Absence Request Form Student seeking Leave of Absence must:
+Leave of Absence Request Form and Policy

+Student seeking Leave of Absence (LoA) must:

-- 1. Read the Leave of Absence policy noting the scope of the Leave of Absence. - 2.
-Set an appointment with the Executive Director of the Brethren Academy in person, by phone or by video. - 3.
-Complete this form and submit directly to the BAML through the Administrative Assistant of the BAML. - 4.
-A Leave of Absence is approved for up to two sessions at a time with a maximum of four consecutive sessions.
+- 1. Read the policy on the other side of this form, noting the scope of the Leave of Absence. - 2.
+Complete this LoA form and submit directly to the district TRIM coordinator or EFSM supervisor, who will then submit it to academy@bethanyseminary.edu. - 3.
+Leave of Absence is approved for up to two sessions at a time with a maximum of four consecutive sessions.

 Student Name

-Ministry Training Program: TRIMEFSM
+Ministry Training Program: TRIM EFSM

-Select appropriate session(s)
+Select a appropriate session(s):

-Session I (January 1 - June 1 30)
+Session I (January 1 - June 3 30) (Year)

-Session II (July 1 - Decembe
+Session II (July 1 - December r 31) (Year)

-Reason for Leave of Absence e (please attach or write on reverse)
+Reason for Leave of Absence (please type below or attach)

-Student Signature date

-Signature of the District TRI M Coordinator or EFSM Supervising Pastor
+Student Signature Date Signature of the District TRIM Coordinator or EFSM Supervising Pastor Date Signature of the Director, Brethren Academy for Ministerial Leadership Date

-date

-Signature of the Coordinator of English-Language Ministry Training Program

-date

-Please indicate if any other L eaves of Absence have been granted,
+Please indicate if any other Leaves of Absence have been granted, and when:

-and when:

 Office Use Only

-BAML approval date BAML approved renewal date
+BAML approval date \\\\\ BAML approved renewal date \\\\\